Forearm Brace

 • Forceful and repeated gripping makes the tendons within the tunnel bulkier and increases tension.

-If you wear our NuovaHealth forearm brace so it covers the lower forearm and wrist:
+If you wear the NuovaHealth forearm brace so it covers the lower forearm and wrist:

-• The side splints help hold your wrist in a more comfortable in‑between position, not fully bent forwards or backwards.
-That is especially useful at night, when you are not consciously controlling your wrist angle.
+• The side splints help hold your wrist in a comfortable mid‑range position, not fully bent forwards or backwards.
+This is especially useful at night, when you are not consciously controlling your wrist angle.

 • The firm, even compression and structured shell of the brace make small, unintended wrist movements during light tasks less likely, so the tunnel is not constantly being narrowed and opened again.

-In practice, many people find they wake less often with tingling, and can use the hand for longer at work or in daily tasks before symptoms build.
-Our brace does not cure CTS, but it can reduce repeated “squeezing” episodes on the median nerve while you adjust wrist posture, work set‑up, and, if needed, follow other treatments.
+In practice, many people notice they wake less often with tingling and can use the hand for longer at work or in daily tasks before symptoms build.
+The brace does not cure CTS, but it can reduce repeated pressure on the median nerve while you adjust wrist posture, work set‑up, and, if needed, follow other treatments.

 • Symptoms have been present for several weeks and are not improving.